 Modern enterprises face the challenge to survive in an ever changing environment.
 In order to support the transformation of the enterprise according to new business demands, legal regulations, or changing market situations a holistic perspective on the enterprise architecture (EA) has to be taken.
-Thereby, EA is understood as the fundamental conception of the system [enterprise] in its environment embodied in its elements, their relationships to each other and to its environment, and the principles guiding its design and evolution [16].
+Thereby, EA is understood as the fundamental conception of the system [enterprise] in its environment embodied in its elements, their relationships to each other and to its environment, and the principles guiding its design and evolution [Int07].
 Managing the EA is one of the major challenges of modern enterprises.
 It aims at aligning business and IT in order to optimize their interaction.

-Documenting and managing the EA is an advanced topic, as the application landscape, which is part of the EA, often
+Documenting and managing the EA is an advanced topic, as the application landscape, which is part of the EA, often includes a few hundreds up to a few thousand business applications and their interconnections.

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission.
-Preliminary versions of these papers were presented in a writers' workshop at the 16th Conference on Pattern Languages of Programs (PLoP).
-PLoP'09, August 28-30, Chicago, IL, USA.
-Copyright 2009 is held by the author(s).
-ACM 978-1-60558-873-5 includes a few hundreds up to a few thousand business applications and their interconnections.
 Thereby, managing the EA is a task, that has to be executed as the need for a flexible IT is an integral concern of most companies.
-Another reason for the importance of EA management are regulations like e.g. the Sarbanes Oxley Act (SOX) [1], which determine the information a company has to have available about its EA.
+Another reason for the importance of EA management are regulations like e.g. the Sarbanes Oxley Act (SOX) [tC02], which determine the information a company has to have available about its EA.

-This article includes patterns which are part of the EAMPattern Catalog, a pattern language for enterprise architecture management [10, 8, 6, 14], which uses a pattern based approach to EA management.
-The complete EAM Pattern Catalog is available online at http://eampc-wiki.systemcartography.info/ [12] and currently includes 164 EAM patterns.
+This article includes patterns which are part of the EAM Pattern Catalog, a pattern language for enterprise architecture management [BEL+07b, BELM08, BEL+08, Ern08], which uses a pattern based approach to EA management.
+The complete EAM Pattern Catalog is available online at http://eampc-wiki.systemcartography.info/ [CfIs09] and currently includes 164

+EAM patterns1.
 The intention behind this article is to further extend the existing EAM Pattern Catalog by two anti patterns in order to advance the EAM pattern language.
 The EAM Pattern Catalog introduces four different types of patterns:

 - M-Patterns specify a methodology to address management problems in a stepwise manner.
-The procedures defined by the M-Pattern can be very different, ranging from visualizations and group discussions to more formal techniques as e.g. metrics calculations [17].
+The procedures defined by the M-Pattern can be very different, ranging from visualizations and group discussions to more formal techniques as e.g. metrics calculations [LS08].
 M-Patterns explicate the methodologies in order to complement activities carried out in an ad-hoc manner or relying on implicit knowledge with activities carried out more systematically. - V-Patterns provide visualizations like diagrams, reports, etc., which are practically proven to be adequate to address problems in EA management.
-The data required to produce the visualization is documented in one or more I-Patterns.
+The data required to produce the visualization is documented in one or more I-Patterns. - I-Patterns supply best-practice information model fragments, including definitions and descriptions of the used concepts, which can be used to collect information to address a certain problem in EA management. - Anti patterns document typical mistakes made in the context of EA management, and provide revised solutions in order to support the pattern user to prevent these pitfalls.